-The Governance Committee reviews our executive compensation policies each year with respect to the correlation between executive compensation and the creation of member-owner value, as well as the competitiveness of our executive compensation programs.
+The Governance Committee reviews our executive compensation policies each year with respect to the correlation between executive compensation and creating member-owner value, as well as the competitiveness of our executive compensation programs.
 The Governance Committee, with input from a third-party consultant if necessary, determines what, if any, changes are appropriate to our executive compensation programs, including the incentive plan goals applicable to our Named Executive Officers under the incentive compensation plans to which they and other employees are eligible.
-A thirdparty consultant is chosen and hired directly by the Executive Committee of our Board of Directors ("Executive Committee") to provide guidance regarding market-competitive levels of base pay, annual variable pay and long-term incentive pay, as well as market-competitive allocations between base pay, annual variable pay and long-term incentive pay for our CEO.
+A third-party consultant is chosen and hired directly by the Executive Committee of our Board of Directors ("Executive Committee") to provide guidance regarding market-competitive levels of base pay, annual variable pay and long-term incentive pay, as well as market-competitive allocations between base pay, annual variable pay and long-term incentive pay for our CEO.
 The data is shared with our Board of Directors, which makes final decisions regarding our CEO's base pay, annual incentive pay and longterm incentive pay, as well as the allocation of compensation between base pay, annual incentive pay and long-term incentive pay.
-There are no formal policies for allocation between long-term and short-term compensation, other than the intention to be competitive with the external compensation market for comparable positions and to be consistent with our compensation philosophy and objectives.
+There are no formal policies for allocation between long-term and short-term compensation other than the intention to be competitive with the external compensation market for comparable positions and to be consistent with our compensation philosophy and objectives.
 The Executive Committee recommends to our Board of Directors salary actions relative to our CEO and approves annual and long-term incentive awards for our CEO based on performance of CHS compared to the financial goals and, as applicable, individual performance.
 In turn, our Board of Directors communicates this pay information to our CEO.
+That same consultant provides guidance to our Governance Committee regarding annual variable pay and long-term incentive pay plans applicable to our senior executives, including our Named Executive Officers.
 Our CEO is not involved with the selection of the third-party consultant and does not participate in or observe Executive Committee meetings that concern CEO compensation matters.
-Based on a review of compensation market data provided by our human resources department (survey sources and pricing methodology are explained below under "Components of Compensation"), with input from a third-party consultant if necessary, our CEO decides base compensation levels for the other Named Executive Officers, recommends for Board of Directors approval the annual and long-term incentive pay plan performance goals applicable to the other Named Executive Officers (and other employees) and communicates base and incentive compensation pay to the other Named Executive Officers.
+Based on a review of compensation market data provided by our human resources department (survey sources and methodology are explained below under "Components of Compensation"), with input from a third-party consultant if necessary, our CEO decides base compensation levels for the other Named Executive Officers, recommends for the Board of Directors' approval the annual and long-term incentive pay plan performance goals applicable to the other Named Executive Officers (and other employees) and communicates base and incentive compensation pay to the other Named Executive Officers.
 The day-to-day design and administration of compensation and benefit plans are managed by our human resources, finance and legal departments.